 Keep in mind, the following are high-level standards based on our monitoring protocols; your customized plan will be more specific.

-- Walk frequently while awake (short, safe intervals)
+- Walk frequently while awake (short, flat, leisurely intervals)

 - Use any prescribed DVT prevention plan exactly as directed